 Entitlements are the basis for payments under the Basic Payment Scheme.
 An entitlement is a right to a payment, provided it is supported by a hectare of eligible land.
 Entitlements can be traded on the open market.
 UK entitlements have been allocated across the four countries of the UK.
 Entitlements allocated within one payment area can only be used and transferred within that payment area.

-For Northern Ireland Department of Agriculture and Rural Development Northern Ireland administers the Area Based Scheme.
+For Northern Ireland, the Department of Agriculture and Rural Development Northern Ireland administers the Area-Based Scheme.

 Woodland Trees and Shrubs The woodland trees and shrubs are the most important aspect of your land, says Charles Dutton.
 Whether your shoot’s a large

 Dorset Green Shoots When BASC was in discussion with the South West of England Regional Development Agency in 2005 they showed interest in our Green

 Grey Squirrel Control Since their introduction into Britain in the 1870s, grey squirrels have spread rapidly.
 They have displaced the red squirrel throughout most of